The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 The layering method is one of the easiest and fastest methods to propagate your plant, so many plant enthusiasts widely use it to multiply their plants’ numbers.

-Here is the step by step guide to propagate Hoya by layering.
+Here is the step-by-step guide to propagating Hoya by layering.

-Step 2: Then, you need to prepare potting soil that is rich in nutrients.
-You also need to keep the soil moist to get the propagation successful..
+- Then, you need to prepare potting soil that is rich in nutrients.
+You also need to keep the soil moist to make the propagation successful.